Opening

 This is not a game about reflexes.
 The chaos of Overcooked, where success depends on quick movement and immediate response, is replaced here by something closer to engineering.
 The early runs are genuinely difficult as players learn which automation chains work and how card selection shapes the challenge ahead.
 The complexity curve is steep.
 Reviewers noted that solo play in particular can feel punishing in a way that co-op smooths over, and the game's own community forums acknowledge a substantial solo difficulty gap.

 The roguelite structure means failure is permanent within a run.
 A collapse on Day 12 returns you to the start with nothing carried forward beyond meta-progression unlocks.
 That consequence is the source of both the tension and the replayability: a run that reaches Day 15 cleanly, with a functioning automated kitchen, produces a specific satisfaction that no other cooking game delivers.
-Players looking for roguelite depth in a different genre will find a comparable systems-first design in the best PS5 games of 2026.

 Story and Characters